H.E.S.S. programme searching for VHE gamma rays associated with FRBs

 Unveiling extended gamma-ray emission around HESS J1813-178

-HESS J1813$-$178 is a very-high-energy $\gamma$-ray source spatially coincident with the young and energetic pulsar PSR J1813$-$1749 and thought to be associated with its pulsar wind nebula (PWN).
-Recently, evidence for extended high-energy emission…
+Context.
+HESS J1813–178 is a very-high-energy γ-ray source spatially coincident with the young and energetic pulsar PSR J1813–1749 and thought to be associated with its pulsar wind nebula (PWN).
+Recently, evidence for extended high-energy…

 Curvature in the very-high energy gamma-ray spectrum of M87

-The radio galaxy M87 is a variable very-high energy (VHE) gamma-ray source, exhibiting three major flares reported in 2005, 2008, and 2010.
-Despite extensive studies, the origin of the VHE gamma-ray emission is yet…
+The radio galaxy M 87 is a variable very-high energy (VHE) gamma-ray source, exhibiting three major flares, which were reported in 2005, 2008, and 2010.
+Despite extensive studies, the origin of the VHE gamma-ray…